2020 RCBL Preview: Stuarts Draft Diamondbacks

 Jaily Paredes (RHP): Pitched for Staunton Braves in 2019

-For more information on the Stuarts Draft Diamondbacks, click here.
+For more information on the Stuarts Draft Diamondbacks,